 Thank Your Subscribers

-Hopefully, your Christmas campaigns will meet all your targets!
+Hopefully, your winter holiday email campaigns will meet all your targets!
 One last thing – between your sales email campaigns, don’t forget to say thank you to your subscribers.
 They are a part of your business.
 Try and make them feel appreciated with a nice message, a heart-warming winter holiday e-card or even a special subscriber gift or discount.